tepickering/specreduce/docs/extinction.rst

 available at https://www.apo.nmsu.edu/arc35m/Instruments/DIS/ (https://www.apo.nmsu.edu/arc35m/Instruments/DIS/images/apoextinct.dat).

 In each case, the extinction is given in magnitudes per airmass and the wavelengths are in Angstroms.
-Here is an example that uses the `AtmosphericExtinction` class to load each model and plots the extinction in magnitudes as well as fractional transmission as a function of wavelength:
+Here is an example that uses the `ObservatoryExtinction` class to load each model and plots the extinction in magnitudes as well as fractional transmission as a function of wavelength:

 .. plot::
     :include-source:

     import matplotlib.pyplot as plt
-    from specreduce.calibration_data import AtmosphericExtinction, SUPPORTED_EXTINCTION_MODELS
+    from specreduce.calibration_data import ObservatoryExtinction, SUPPORTED_EXTINCTION_MODELS

     fig, ax = plt.subplots(2, 1, sharex=True)
-    for model in SUPPORTED_EXTINCTION_MODELS:
+    for observatory in SUPPORTED_EXTINCTION_MODELS:
-        ext = AtmosphericExtinction(model=model)
+        ext = ObservatoryExtinction(observatory=observatory)
-        ax[0].plot(ext.spectral_axis, ext.extinction_mag, label=model)
+        ax[0].plot(ext.wavelength, ext.extinction(), label=model)
-        ax[1].plot(ext.spectral_axis, ext.transmission)
+        ax[1].plot(ext.wavelength, ext.transmission())
     ax[0].legend(fancybox=True, shadow=True)
     ax[1].set_xlabel("Wavelength ($\AA$)")
     ax[0].set_ylabel("Extinction (mag)")